 Suspect allergies if itching is linked to warmer weather or is all year long.

-Suspect dandruff if there are flakes present or thinning of fur.
+Suspect dandruff if there are large flakes present or thinning of fur.

 Suspect Mange if itching is severe that dog scratches himself raw and is losing fur.

-After much trial and error, this is the treatment plan that I found works really well for dog dry skin.
+After much trial and error, this is the treatment plan that I found works really well for my dog's dry skin.

 Every day I supplement Hudson's dinner with 1 teaspoon salmon oil.
 Even though he only really suffers from dry skin in the winter I still use salmon oil during the summer.